quabynah-bilson/proche/README.md

 This microservice contains functionalities that aid in sending and verifying phone numbers using One-Time Password(OTP) This service is implemented using `Rust` & `Twilio`.

+#### Notification Microservice: (::1600)

+This microservice is responsible for handling push notification requirements of the system and is written in `Golang`.

 #### Media Microservice: (::1700)

 This microservice is responsible for handling the upload and transformation of media files using `cloudinary` & written